awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

    For example:

    ```
-   New-SSMActivation -DefaultInstanceName MyWebServers -IamRole RunCommandServiceRole -RegistrationLimit 10 –Region us-east-2
+   New-SSMActivation -DefaultInstanceName MyWebServers -IamRole SSMServiceRole -RegistrationLimit 10 –Region us-east-2
    ```

 1. Press Enter\.
-If the activation is successful, the system returns an Activation Code and an Activation ID\.
+If the activation is created successfully, the system returns an Activation Code and an Activation ID\.
 Store the Activation Code and Activation ID in a safe place\.

 **To create a managed\-instance activation \(AWS CLI\)**

 1. On a machine where you have installed the AWS Command Line Interface \(AWS CLI\), run the following command in the CLI\.

    ```
-   aws ssm create-activation --default-instance-name name --iam-role IAM service role --registration-limit number of managed instances --region region
+   aws ssm create-activation --default-instance-name name --iam-role iam-service-role-name --registration-limit number of managed instances --region region
    ```

    *region* represents the Region identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager Table of Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) topic in the *AWS General Reference*\.